briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

 3. _(c)_

-    1. _(1)_ If a veteran’s organization, fraternal organization or a sporting organization authorized to conduct instant bingo pursuant to subsection (a) of this section has been issued a liquor permit under Ohio R.C.
-Chapter 4303, that permit may be subject to suspension, revocation, or cancellation if the veteran’s organization, fraternal organization, or a sporting organization violates a provision of this chapter or Ohio R.C.
+    1. _(1)_ If a veteran's organization, fraternal organization or a sporting organization authorized to conduct instant bingo pursuant to subsection (a) of this section has been issued a liquor permit under Ohio R.C.
+Chapter 4303, that permit may be subject to suspension, revocation, or cancellation if the veteran's organization, fraternal organization, or a sporting organization violates a provision of this chapter or Ohio R.C.
 Chapter 2915.

-    2. _(2)_ No veteran’s organization, fraternal organization, or a sporting organization that enters into a written contract pursuant to subsection (b) of this section shall violate any provision of this chapter or Ohio R.C.
+    2. _(2)_ No veteran's organization, fraternal organization, or a sporting organization that enters into a written contract pursuant to subsection (b) of this section shall violate any provision of this chapter or Ohio R.C.
     Chapter 2915, or permit, aid, or abet any other person in violating any provision of this chapter or Ohio R.C.
 Chapter 2915.

-4. _(d)_ A veteran’s organization, fraternal organization, or a sporting organization shall give all required proceeds earned from the conduct of instant bingo to the organization with which the veteran’s organization, fraternal organization, or a sporting organization has entered into a written contract.
+4. _(d)_ A veteran's organization, fraternal organization, or a sporting organization shall give all required proceeds earned from the conduct of instant bingo to the organization with which the veteran's organization, fraternal organization, or a sporting organization has entered into a written contract.

 5. _(e)_ Whoever violates this section is guilty of illegal instant bingo